JRWILLIAMS431/osticket-prereqs/README.md

 Go to sites -> Default -> osTicket
 On the right, click “Browse *:80”

-Some of the extensions will be disabled
+Some extensions will be disabled

-Go back to IIS, sites -> Default -> osTicket Double-click PHP Manager
+Enable them by going back to IIS, sites -> Default -> osTicket

+Double-click PHP Manager

 Click “Enable or disable an extension”

-Enable: php_imap.dll
-Enable: php_intl.dll
-Enable: php_opcache.dll
+Enable: php_imap.dll, php_intl.dll, php_opcache.dll

-Refresh the osTicket site in your browse, observe the changes
+Refresh the osTicket site in your IIS browse, review the changes

 Rename: ost-sampleconfig.php file to ost-config.php

 From: C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php

 To: C:\inetpub\wwwroot\osTicket\include\ost-config.php

 Assign Permissions: ost-config.php

 Disable inheritance -> Remove All
 New Permissions -> Everyone -> All